ethereumjs/keythereum/README.md

 Keythereum uses the same key derivation functions (PBKDF2-SHA256 or scrypt), symmetric ciphers (AES-128-CTR or AES-128-CBC), and message authentication codes as [geth](https://github.com/ethereum/go-ethereum).
 You can export your generated key to file, copy it to your data directory's keystore, and immediately start using it in your local Ethereum client.

+Note: starting in version 0.5.0, keythereum's `encrypt` and `decrypt` functions both return Buffers instead of strings.
+This is a breaking change for anyone using these functions directly!

 Installation
 ------------